Title:

 Suggestions (Teacher's Notes):

-Use the Dictionary Word Search to look up phonemes for standard vowels and for the variations.
-Make lists and say them out loud.
-Create a Learning List for one of the phonemes.
-Write raps with an emphasis on specific vowel and consonant sounds.
+Use the Dictionary Word Search to look up examples of WW words with standard vowel sounds and with variation sounds.
+Look in Learning Lists for words with standard sounds.
+Create your own Learning List or words with one of the sounds.
+Write raps or poems with an emphasis on specific vowel and consonant sounds.